WiizRDz/Boop-Multiplayer/README.md

   - Make sure Node.js is installed and configured on your machine (https://nodejs.org/en/download/)
   - Execute the app.js file using Node.js to host localhost server
   - Machines on the same network can connect to your machine using port :2000 to play the game
-    - If you are the host then go to "localhost:2000" or if on the same network "xxx.xxx.xxx.xxx:2000" (Find out your devices ip adress)
+    - If you are the host then go to "localhost:2000" or if on the same network "192.168.0.xxx:2000" (Find out your devices ip address then port 2000)

 ### How to play:
   - Use either WASD or Arrow Keys for controls